eanntuan/FilmingLocations/README.md

 About 4 - 5 hours over multiple days (about an hour or so each day in the morning this past week).
 The last hour was mostly spent doing documentation, code cleanup, etc.

 ## Questions I would've asked
 1. How do we want to display a film that has more than 1 location?
 Should we consolidate into one cell?
+I assumed yes.
 2. Will users want to sort their list of films by any criteria?
 I assumed that they might want to sort by distance, title, newest, oldest.
 3. Do we want to default to the Map or List view on load?
+For now, I defaulted to the Map view.
 4. What search criteria do we want to provide?
 For now, I allowed the user to search by the film title and actor.
 Maybe they wanted to see all of the movies with Jennifer Aniston in them, but I'm sure there are other uses cases!
 5. How often is this data being refreshed?
 I'm assuming not very often, otherwise I would've put a pull to refresh spinner.
+6. Do we want to support landscape mode?
+I'm assuming no.

 ## Refactors
 1. Setup pagination and lazy loading to improve performance.
 This would also include infinite scrolling and animations on the poster image, similar to how Netflix does it in their iOS app.